Fish Eaters: The Whys and Hows of Traditional Catholicism

 Today is a good day to meditate deeply on how utterly wise the Church is with regard to her teachings about human sexuality.
 So many of the horrors we endure now -- abortion, certain diseases, broken homes, children without fathers and all the evils that stem from that (crime, addiction, mental illness, etc.) -- are rooted in ignoring the simple fact that sex is meant for marriage alone.
 It's all very, very simple.

 -- Simple, but not easy sometimes, especially for those for whom, for whatever reasons, sex becomes bound up with neuroses, addiction, or abuse.
 But the beautiful teaching of the Church is that no matter how far one has fallen, no matter in what ways one has degraded himself or been degraded by others, there are healing and forgiveness.
 One needn't go to the extreme of living decades in a desert; one just has to be contrite, go to confession, carry out one's penance, and resolve to sin no more.
+As Lord Christ tells us in the Apocalypse, "Behold, I make all things new."
 Praised be God!
+Truly, if your life has been marked by sexual sins, ask Christ to forgive and heal you -- right now.

 For further reading about St. Mary of Egypt, see these pdf format books from this site's Catholic Library: